 The CAPSS guidance utilises technical elements of the CAPSS Standard to provide site managers with high level guidance about what to focus their resources on, to defend against cyber attacks on their physical security systems.
 It is intended for sites who do not utilise, or are unable to utilise, products within CPNI’s CSE, and enables sites to identify the major areas of risk and apply mitigation to their own systems using a consistent framework approach.

-This newly created guidance document provides advice covering the following areas in detail:
+This newly created guidance document (see below document link to CAPSS Guidance 2020) provides advice covering the following areas in detail:

 - Why sites need to worry about cyber threats

 - recommended policies for sites to focus on to mitigate cyber threats

 - the primary security control groups a site should consider providing mitigations for

 - risk, versus complexity, versus cost of implementing certain threat mitigations